-Summaries of Public Opinion Survey Results
+Summaries of Public Outreach and Opinion Survey Results

 In summary, a substantial majority of respondents to three surveys directed to different groups support the development of the trail from Elgin to Joseph, or of certain trail segments.
 Opposition appears greatest among those living adjacent to the proposed trail.
 Surveys by definition often suffer from low response rates and a selection bias toward survey completion by the most extreme elements.
 These limitations notwithstanding, there appears to be a broad and consistent positive opinion regarding the proposed Joseph Line Branch Trail by the majority of respondents.